 Both, DoS and DDoS attacks have the same goal.
-And this goal is to push down the victim, the targeted website or web server and make a profit from that.
-Sometimes the DDoS attack is performing to destroy defense system and obtain administrative access.
+And this goal is to push down the victim, the targeted website, or the web server and make a profit from that.
+Sometimes the DDoS attack is performing to destroy a defense system and obtain administrative access.

 The goal of doing brute-force attacks is to obtain admin access to the targeted website to perform some illegal activity intruder/hacker wants to do.
 Their typical activities are: